-I built a multi-GPU deep learning workstation researchers in MIT’s Quantum Computation lab and Digital Learning Lab.
+I built a multi-GPU deep learning workstation for researchers in MIT’s Quantum Computation lab and Digital Learning Lab.
 While hunting online for how to build it, I couldn’t find a blog that was detailed enough to buy every component.

 Instead, I found websites to purchase pre-built rigs like the Lambda GPU Workstation.
 The only problem: they cost $12,500.
 This is a great machine for top-tier state-of-the-art deep learning research, but not so great if you’re on a budget.
 That’s why I built my own version with similar or better components for $6200.
 To help other researchers, I’m sharing the details for every component so you can build one as well.

 Even if you are building a smaller deep learning machine or your first computer, you may find the component explanations in this post useful.
-Throughout, I include examples where you can reduce component costs further
+Throughout, I include examples where you can reduce component costs further.

 The perfect build?